tomaka/luawrapper/README.md

     LuaContext lua;
     lua.writeVariable("a", LuaContext::EmptyArray);

-`LuaContext::EmptyArray` is a global variable, and trying to write its value in a Lua variable instead writes an empty array (note: the reason why it is not a member of `LuaContext` is because of programming issues).
+`LuaContext::EmptyArray` is a global variable, and trying to write its value in a Lua variable instead writes an empty array.

 #### Metatables